malaire/banglejs/apps/widblesync/README.md

 ## Settings

 - **Scan Interval** - How often to scan for Bluetooth LE broadcast.
+- **Scan Count** - When scanning for Bluetooth LE broadcast, how many results are needed for scan to be successful.
+  With smaller values scanning succeeds more often, especially with Bangle.js 1, but larger values offer more accuracy as result is average of all values.
 - **Debug Log** - Where to log debug messages.
     - `Off`: No debug logging.
     - `Console`: Log to console.